 Note: unless stated otherwise, all quotes were taken from the official site.

-In many places around the city, you will see references to Napoleon Bonaparte.
-And for example, at the movie in Turkish Bath – Hamam al-Basha, one of the characters mentions how they defeated Napoleon.
-And indeed, Acre is one of the fewer cities that withstood Napoleon’s siege.
+You will see references to Napoleon Bonaparte in many places around the city.
+And for example, in the movie at Turkish Bath – Hamam al-Basha, one of the characters mentions how they defeated Napoleon.
+And indeed, Acre is one of the few cities that withstood Napoleon’s siege.

 After the siege and capture of Jaffa in 1799, Napoleon attacked Acre.